Ax3man/phylopath/cran-comments.md

 These words are not mis-spelled, but include names and 'phylogenetic' analysis refers to analyses that control for interdependence of species due to the tree of life.

+  & checking dependencies in R code ...
+NOTE
+Namespace in Imports field not imported from: 'ape' All declared Imports should be used.

+This NOTE appears on some builds (CRAN Package Check Results).
+While no function from ape is directly used, a function from ape is used as a default argument in the phylo_path function.

 ## Downstream dependencies
 The package does not have downstream dependencies.